geotools/geotools/docs/user/tutorial/raster/image.rst

 4. To display color we need to use a slightly more complex Style that specifies which bands in the grid coverage map to the R, G and B colors on screen.

-   The methods checks the image to see if its bands (known as *sample dimensions*) have labels indicating which to use.
+   The method checks the image to see if its bands (known as *sample dimensions*) have labels indicating which to use.
 If not, we just use the first three bands and hope for the best !

 .. literalinclude:: /../src/main/java/org/geotools/tutorial/raster/ImageLab.java